 Our insurance partner

-AA Travel Insurance policies are brought to you by the New Zealand Automobile Association Incorporated (AA), are issued and managed by AWP Services New Zealand Limited trading as Allianz Partners (FSP758611) and underwritten by The Hollard Insurance Company Pty Ltd ABN 78 090 584 473 (Incorporated in Australia).
-Read AWP Services New Zealand Limited Disclosure statement here.
+AA Travel Insurance policies are brought to you by the New Zealand Automobile Association Incorporated (AA), are issued and managed by AWP Services New Zealand Limited trading as Allianz Partners and underwritten by The Hollard Insurance Company Pty Ltd ABN 78 090 584 473 (Incorporated in Australia) ("Hollard").
+You should consider the Policy Wording before making any decisions about this insurance policy.
 Terms, conditions, limits, sub-limits and exclusions apply.
-These are set out in the Policy Wording , which you should read before making any decisions about an AA Travel Insurance Policy.

 Financial Strength Rating

-The Hollard Insurance Company Pty Ltd ABN 78 090 584 473 (Incorporated in Australia), (“Hollard”), Level 26, 188 Quay Street, Auckland 1010 has been given a financial strength rating of A- (Excellent) issued by A.M.
-Best Company Inc. To see full details on the Financial Strength Rating please click here.
+The Hollard Insurance Company Pty Ltd ABN 78 090 584 473 (Incorporated in Australia), (“Hollard”), has been given a financial strength rating of A- (Excellent) issued by A.M.
+Best Company Inc. View the full details on the Financial Strength Rating.

 An overseas policyholder preference applies.
 Under Australian law, if The Hollard Insurance Company Pty Ltd is wound up, its assets in Australia must be applied to its Australian liabilities before they can be applied to overseas liabilities.
 To this extent, New Zealand policyholders may not be able to rely on The Hollard Insurance Company Pty Ltd’s Australian assets to satisfy New Zealand liabilities.